retrievertech/seismo-matlab-scripts/README.md

 # seismo-matlab-scripts

+All of these scripts were ported to Python, likely with some modification of parameters.
+This repository is simply a place to store the original matlab scripts used in obtaining the ROI and meanlines.

 (pasted from [here](https://docs.google.com/document/d/15OJ0cvLZTeJysPPoNEUx0-Hfrh-ozMO2BZyEjHl_w6o/edit))

 This describes the routines used to get the ROI of the data box and the meanlines.